Social and Cultural

 The UAE Constitution guarantees equal rights for both men and women.
 Under the Constitution, women enjoy the same legal status, claim to titles, access to education, the right to practice professions, and the right to inherit property as men.
 Women are also guaranteed the same access to employment, health and family welfare facilities.
 The international community has recognized the UAE's commitment to advancing women's rights in the region and across the globe.
 The UAE leads the Middle East and North Africa in gender equality, ranking highest out of the region in the World Economic Forum's 2013 Global Gender Gap Report.
 Further, the UAE is an active participant in the global dialogue on women's rights - and was elected to serve on the Executive Council of UN Women for a three-year term from 2013-2015 and re-elected to continue in its role until 2018.

-Eight women serve in the UAE Cabinet—including Sheikha Lubna Al Qasimi, Minister of State for Tolerance, who was recognized by Forbes magazine as one of the 100 most powerful women in the world.
-She also served as economic minister, foreign trade minister and introduced sweeping economic and trade reforms in the UAE.
+Nine women serve in the UAE Cabinet.
 Women fill two-thirds of public-sector posts, and 30 percent of those are decision-making positions.
 Women make up 20 percent of the diplomatic corps.
 In October 2008, the first female judge was appointed.

 - In November 2015, Dr. Amal Al Qubaisi became president of the Federal National Council (FNC), making her the first woman in the region to lead a national assembly.
 She previously served as the FNC’s deputy speaker.

-- Emirati female ambassadors have been appointed in Sweden, Spain and Montenegro.
+- Women make up 20% of the diplomatic corps, including female ambassadors to the United Nations, Finland, Denmark, Latvia, Spain, Portugal, the Holy See and Montenegro.
 In 2013 Lana Nusseibeh presented her credentials to UN Secretary General Ban Ki-moon.
 Ambassador Nusseibeh is the first Emirati female permanent representative to the UN.